iwasherefirst2/pretty-pdf/readme.md

 # PrettyPdf

 This package helps you to create invoices and letters.
-Its especialy made for A4 format that fits your envelope window.
 UTF8 is also supported.

 The invoice looks like this:
 ![image](https://user-images.githubusercontent.com/1765602/112662390-ed54f900-8e57-11eb-905f-957982939b81.png)

+The best thing about this package is that the invoices look absolutly fantastic and in addition, the address of your letter/invoice fully fits your envelope window!

+mtp://%5Busb%3A003,021%5D/Phone/DCIM/Camera/20210326_173723.jpg

+The default format is A4.
+If you need a different format, just the FPDF standard methods.

 Each section of the invoice relates to a method:
 ![image](https://user-images.githubusercontent.com/1765602/112663289-f0041e00-8e58-11eb-81cd-2826b0780f4b.png)